citizenos/ep_translations/README.md

     "path": "<path to git repo>",
-    "branch" "<branch name>", //name of branch, if not set, default is master "implementation": "<name of implementation>" //if not set, default is nodegit }
+    "branch" "<branch name>", //name of branch, if not set, default is master "implementation": "<name of implementation>" //if not set, default is nodegit "savePath": "/path/to/translaions/location" //by default is set to node_modules/ep_translations/locales }
 ```